 The price of competitive products is a key area affecting demand.
 Inevitably buyers tend to consider prices of substitute products when evaluating the effect of prices on demand.
-However, if the consumer has to spend more disposable income on essential items due to increases in the prices of these items, e.g. food and mortgage repayments, then the consumer's disposable income demand for other apparently unrelated products can be affected.
+However, if the consumer has to spend more disposable income on essential items - such as food and mortgage repayments - owing to increases in the prices of these items, then the consumer's disposable income demand for other apparently unrelated products can be affected.
 Clearly, in the case of substitute products, how the price of one item compares to the price of another is central to the selection process of the buyer.
-In the current recessionary climate this is of heightened relevance as witnessed by increased numbers of price comparison websites.
+In the current recessionary climate this is of heightened relevance, as witnessed by increased numbers of price comparison websites.